 6. Bread Crumbs

-While it’s not true bread, dehydrated vegetable or fruit pulp can make an excellent topping for salads, or replace bread crumbs in traditional baked goods like stuffing (use veggie pulp) or bread pudding (use fruit pulp).
+While it’s not true bread, dehydrated vegetables or fruit pulp can make an excellent topping for salads or as a replacement for bread crumbs in traditional baked goods like stuffing (use veggie pulp) or bread pudding (use fruit pulp).

 7. Dipping Sauce

 You can make an excellent veggie or chip dip by mixing vegetable pulp with sour cream and spices.
-Also consider making chutneys or adding it to homemade hummus for some extra zing.
+Also, you can make chutneys or add the pulp to homemade hummus for some extra zing.

 Check out this recipe for one delicious option: https://reclaimingyesterday.com/turmeric-juice-pulp-crackers-with-roasted-beet-and-sunchoke-dip/

-Add some extra nutrients and fiber to your quiche by whipping some veggie pulp into your egg mixture.
-Layer with ham and cheese and bake for some extra savory goodness.
+Add extra nutrients and fiber to your quiche by whipping veggie pulp into your egg mixture.
+Layer with ham and cheese and bake for extra savory goodness.

 13. Dog Treats

-Fido needs just as many fruits and veggies as you do for optimal health, and chances are, corn and filler-riddled chow isn’t giving dogs what they need.
-Bake your own dog treats with peanut butter and veggie pulp for an irresistible doggy snack that will keep them begging for more.
+Your dog needs just as many fruits and veggies as you do for optimal health, and chances are, corn and filler-riddled chow aren’t giving dogs what they need.
+Bake your dog treats with peanut butter and veggie pulp for an irresistible doggy snack that will keep them begging for more.

 Fresh pulp is a handy addition to your compost bin.
-It will add vital nutrients to the soil and promote healthy mycorrhizal growth to give your garden a boost.
+It will add vital nutrients to the soil and promote healthy mycorrhizal growth to boost your garden.
 Just remember not to dump the pulp inside and leave it.
-Stir it in to avoid attracting bugs and other pests, and to promote decomposition.
+Stir it in to avoid attracting bugs and other pests and to promote decomposition.

-Your plants love nutrients, and mulching fresh juice pulp into the soil around your plants and trees acts as an excellent fertilizer.
+Your plants love nutrients, and mulching fresh juice pulp into the soil around your plants and trees is an excellent fertilizer.
 It also promotes healthy fungal growth and provides food for soil-enriching worms.

 - How many different types of juicers are there?
 (We answered this question here)